 3. Remember, You're Trading Real Money

 It happens all the time.
-A trader leaves the combine only to make a big trade and lose a few $1000.
-Unfortunately, their account isn’t the only thing to take a hit.
-Their morale does, too.
-Now they find it even harder to maintain the confidence they need to make smart trades.
+A trader passes the Trading Combine, only to take a big hit on their first trade in their Funded Account.
+Now, they find it even harder to maintain the confidence they need to make smart trades.

-Part of the problem is they are suddenly trading with real money.
+Part of the challenge is they are suddenly trading with real money.
 The change impacts their decision-making process.
-From there, it’s a downward spiral making bad choices leading to losing trades and even lower morale.
+From there, it’s a downward spiral of bad choices leading to losing trades and even lower morale.

 The moral of the story?
-Pull back when you leave the combine.
-Successful funded traders may leave the combine trading fives and tens, but they usually start with just one or two lots.
-When they want to add, they do it slowly.
+Take it slow.
+Successful funded traders start in their Funded Account trading one contract.
+When they want to add size, they do it slowly.
 This allows them to build their confidence along with their account.

 The takeaway: Money changes everything.
 Take it slow so you can adjust your mindset.